venu0245/Linux/Acl's.md

 * owner creates a file and normal user enter into direcctory see the data
   ![preview](images/acl6.PNG)

-* multiples user's enter into /sap directory both each other creates a file one user is read/delete for other user file same as another user.if their is no security for the directory
+* multiples user's enter and edit the /sap directory folder both each other creates a file one user is read/delete for other user file same as another user.if their is no security for the directory

  ![preview](images/acl7.PNG)